Cookies & Privacy Policies

 |Functionality||Store preferences set by registered users, e.g., account name, language, and time zone|

 With efforts made to protect and respect visitor privacy, no site is 100% secure.
 Visitors may control cookies by adjusting the privacy and security settings on their web browser before visiting the Site.
-Blocking cookies could affect browsing experience and cause certain features to malfunction.
+However, blocking cookies could affect browsing experience and cause certain features to malfunction.
 Through the pop-up cookie banner, they may see details about specific cookies used (i.e., name/ID, type, duration, and description).
 They may review and adjust the cookie settings and accept or reject.
 Through the privacy and security settings on their web browser, they may see cookies and site data, such as domain and expiration date & time, and remove certain cookies after visiting the Site.
-Return visitors may have to re-enter information that they saved because the Site does not remember them.
+Return visitors may have to re-enter information that they saved because the Site no longer remembers them.

 Automatic Data Collection

-Data made available by web browsers, web servers, and mobile devices, such as Internet Protocol (IP) address and mobile network information are collected automatically and used to help block spam and tally country where visitors’ devices are located.
-The Jetpack plug-in by Automattic and Google Analytics are used for analytics, performance, and site statistics.
-IP address is anonymized.
+Data that are usually made available by web browsers, servers, and mobile devices, such as browser type, operating system, Internet Protocol (IP) address, and mobile network information are collected automatically and used to help block spam and tally country where visitors’ devices are located.
+The Jetpack plug-in and Google Analytics are used for site statistics, analytics, and performance.
+This data, including IP address, is anonymized and aggregated.

 Blog Post Activities

-Links – Links to websites outside of scoutatheart.com and scout2020.blog may be included to indicate where sources can be found or to direct visitors to a product that Scout suggests through an affiliate marketing program.
-Cookies may be set by these sites.
+Links – Links to websites outside of scoutatheart.com may be included to indicate where information and music sources can be found or to direct visitors to a product that Scout suggests through an affiliate marketing program.
+Cookies may be set by these sites. scoutatheart.com does not have control over this, so visitors are encouraged to review the cookies and privacy policies of these sites.
+Before clicking on a link, visitors may view the website address they will be taken to by hovering a cursor over it (on desktop) or holding down on it until a dialog box appears (on mobile and tablet).
 Affiliate links will be italicized, as well as underlined.
-Before clicking on a link, visitors may view the website address they will be taken to at the bottom-left corner of the screen by hovering a cursor over it.

-Visitor information is kept if legally required by the website platform and only as needed to provide services for the Site.
+Visitor information is kept if legally required by the website operator and only as needed to provide services for the Site.
 Web server log data, such as IP address, browser type, and operating system, are kept for about 30 days to investigate any issues and calculate monthly statistics before being discarded.
 The Akismet plug-in keeps the vast majority of data needed to prevent malicious or irrelevant content from being published between 2 weeks and 3 months before automatically being deleted.
 A very small subset of data is kept longer.
-Visitors, who comment on a blog post may opt their email address out of all long-term tracking by clicking on the “Learn How Your Comment Data is Processed” and contact form links.
+Visitors, who comment on a blog post or use the contact form may opt their email address out of all long-term tracking by clicking on the “Learn How Your Comment Data is Processed” link.
 They may also contact Scout to request erasure of personal data, using email.
+Subscribers may update their information or manage their email preferences by using the links provided at the bottom of new post emails.
+They may submit privacy rights requests, such as opting out of analytics, by using the email service provider form.

-scoutatheart.com and scout2020.blog is intended for people 18 years of age or older.
+scoutatheart.com is intended for people 18 years of age or older.
 By continuing to use the Site, visitors attest that they meet this requirement.
 Scout does not intend to collect information from people under 18 years of age.
 If found to have been collected accidentally, it will be erased.
-If thought to have been collected accidentally, please contact Scout for erasure.
-Alternatively, parents or guardians may comment on blog posts, subscribe to scoutatheart.com and scout2020.blog, and contact Scout.
+If thought to have been collected accidentally, please contact Scout at firstname.lastname@example.org or via the contact form for erasure.
+Alternatively, parents or guardians may comment on blog posts, subscribe to scoutatheart.com, and contact Scout.

 Questions, Comments, or Requests

-For any questions, comments, concerns, or requests at scoutatheart.com and scout2020.blog, please contact Scout at firstname.lastname@example.org or via the contact form.
+For any questions, comments, concerns, or requests at scoutatheart.com, please contact Scout at email@example.com or via the contact form.
 Scout would be happy to assist you, as able.